 - It is highly recommended to attempt Previous Year Papers (PYQs) and a Mock test for the first 2-3 weeks to understand the type of CAT questions, their composition, subjects/topics which are being asked, and their format.

 - It is recommended to go for a source that gives you Topicwise questions from previous year's papers.
 So that you can have a complete understanding of each topic and the type of questions asked.
 You can find these in a course of Topic-wise Past Year Questions for CAT on EduRev.

 - You can get the last 10 years of the CAT exam from here: Previous Year Papers (PYQs).

 - You can also refer to the past years' questions of Quant from the CAT, XAT, and SNAP here.

-Step 2: Preparation of each topic according to its importance
+Step 2: Prepare each topic according to its importance

 Giving your learnings some time: You have to give time to what you have studied.
 It is not advised to read too much in one day.
 Also, the concepts that you have studied today, takes time to come natural to you while using them in solving questions.

-2.1 Perfect Your Concepts through Video Lectures & Detailed Notes
+Step 2.1: Perfect your Concepts through Video Lectures & Detailed Notes

 - You should refer to a single source of notes & video lectures that will help you to strengthen the concepts and understand the same topic from a different perspective.

 - This will give you a fair idea of the Quantitative Aptitude section and will help you to keep things in mind for a longer period of time.